0417keito/PromptTTS2/README.md

   Control by PromptTTS2, automation of prompt generation by LLaSA and the use of VALL-E, which has a fearsome context awareness capability as a backbone, will enable the generation of singing voices with accompanying music.

+## Usage
+This system connects to any TTS (Text-to-Speech) backbone.
+It simply inputs the output representations from the variation network into the TTS backbone through cross-attention.